linuxgurugamer/HumanStuff/README.md

 What is This?
 A Kerbal Space Program mod to add more realistic visuals for:

-- Recreations of "Human" face/hair features (All are 1024x1024 16M .dds files)
+- Recreations of "Human" face/hair features (All are 2048x2048 16M .dds files to 4096x4096)

 - Recreations of real life equipment, flags, patches & logo's (All flags, patches & logo's are public use and allow redistribution)

 - Recreations flight suits, IVA, EIVA, IVA space suites.
-(All are 4096x4096 16M .dds files), "standard/base" suit's only currently, not vintage or futuristic
+(All are 4096x4096 16M .dds files to 8192x8192), "standard/base" suit's only currently, not vintage or futuristic

-- Plus "KSC Staff & Ground Crew" (Small issue with "albino" Gene, but only in Mission Control scene, and same issue with ground crew scientists & "signal lights people"... working on it...)
+- Plus "KSC Staff & Ground Crew"
 _____________________________________________________________________________________________________________________________

 # For use TextureReplacer.
 Currently a WORK IN PROGRESS